xamarin/Xamarin.Forms.CarouselView/readme.md

 ## Highlights
 This section enumerates selected achievements of this effort specific to Xamarin.Forms library creation.
 General build enhancements are covered in a later section.

 Consumption of Xamarin.Forms libraries is simplified.
 The number of binaries a Xamarin.Forms app needs to reference to use a library is reduced from 3 (portable, platform, and shim [to support the linker]) to 1.
 This is achieved by compiling the portable and shim logic into the platform library.
 This allows a `RenderWithAttribute` applied to the Xamarin.Forms element to directly reference the platform renderer ([see here][2]).
 This obviates the need for the shim library and dodges a large class of potential linker issues.
-A compiler error is still generated during library construction if the platform logic references internal portable logic.
+A compiler error is still generated during library construction if the platform logic references internal portable logic (note that until VSIP integration happens, Intellisense will not complain about such references).
 Under the hood, this is achieved by kicking off additional compilations of the project.
 The code can check for the `COMPOSITE` compilation symbol to know what type of compilation is occurring.

 Creation of libraries is simplified.
 The number of C# projects required for building a library which supports all Xamarin.Forms platforms is reduced from 13 (portable, Android, iOS [classic & unified], and Windows [tablet, phone, uap] + shims) to 1.
 This is achieved by "merging" the 13 project files into a single project file with each merged project file becoming its own platform.
 So, for example, the Android CarouselView library can be built like this: